neppsypepsi/Forensic-ssd-triage-lapd/report/lapd_ssd_case.md

 | Access Mode         | Read-Only (write blocker enabled) |
 | Network Status      | Offline (Wi-Fi disabled)          |

-To ensure forensic soundness, the SSD was accessed in **read-only mode** and write blockers were used.
-Network interfaces were disabled to prevent any malware spreads or backdoor communication attempts.
+To ensure forensic soundness, the SSD was accessed in **read-only mode**  Network interfaces were disabled to prevent any malware spreads or backdoor communication attempts.

 ---

 ## Initial Observations

-Upon mounting the SSD and validating the hash (MD5), the following observations were made:
+Upon mounting the SSD the following observations were made:

 * Device suffered from multiple **BSODs**, with error logs showing **critical kernel failures**.
 * Our Focus was placed on **System** and **Application logs**, correlating crash times with known suspicious behavior.